wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 This document describes the use of the ASM32 Assembler for the VCPU-32.
 The ASM32 Assembly Language represents machine language instructions symbolically, and permits declaration of addresses symbolically as well.
 The Assembler's function is to translate an assembly language program, stored in a source file, into machine language.

-As the concept for the VCPU-32 is heavily influenced by Hewlett Packards PA_RISC architecture, the following reference manual follows the structure of the PA RISC Assmebler manual.
+As the concept for the VCPU-32 is heavily influenced by Hewlett Packards PA_RISC architecture, the following reference manual follows the structure of the PA RISC Assembler manual.

 For details about the VCPU-32 architecture please refer to